yast/yast-yast2/library/general/doc/Hooks.md

 2. The path `/var/lib/YaST2/hooks/installation` is searched for the files matching the pattern `installation_finish_[0-9][0-9]_*`.
 Search results are logged.
 3. Have some files been found, they are executed sequentially by the numbers in their name.
 Results are saved and logged.
-Script is considered as failed if its exit value is non-zero.
+4. Hook is considered as failed on of the executed files returns non-zero exit code.
-4. There will be a window displayed with list of all registered hooks with results and files output if some of the scripts failed.
+5. There will be a window displayed with list of all registered hooks with results among with files output if any of the file failed.

 ## Debugging

 All important events are logged into the yast log located in `/var/log/YaST2/y2log`.
+The installation workflow displays a pop-up at its end if any hook file failed.
+Beside this no other information is stored for later inspection.

 ## Examples